What type of tax return are physicians required to file?

 How much of my income is taxable vs non-taxable?

-Other than contributions to your TFSA, all income is generally taxable.
-However, there are income tax benefits that exempt you from tax on certain things such as life insurance or capital gains on a principal residence.
+Other than income earned from a TFSA, all income is generally taxable.
+However, there are income tax benefits that exempt you from tax on certain things such as life insurance or capital gains on a principal residence and RRSP contributions.

 Is incorporation right for me?

 Incorporation depends on many personal factors and should be considered on a case-by-case basis.
-If you are thinking about incorporating your practice, we advise you to contact a financial advisor to help you with this decision.
+If you are thinking about incorporating your practice, we advise you to contact one of our tax advisors to help you with this decision.
 As a general rule of thumb, incorporation is favourable if the advantages are greater than costs associated with the incorporation process.

 What are some ways I can improve my tax return?

 There are many ways to decrease your taxable income.
-Our financial advisors will ensure that you are considered for every possible benefit.
-In addition to incorporation, some common strategies include RRSPs, TFSAs, life insurance, and estate planning.
+Our tax advisors will ensure that you are considered for every possible benefit.
+In addition to incorporation, some common strategies include RRSPs, TFSAs, and life insurance.